The 7 Best Nail Lamps on Amazon

 LKE 72W UV LED Nail Lamp

-Getting a 72W dual UV+LED lamp for under $25 should not be possible, but LKE pulls it off.
-The performance is genuinely solid -- 72W cures most gel polishes in 30-45 seconds, handles both UV and LED gel formulas, and includes three timer settings (30s, 60s, 99s).
-The lamp has cured Beetles, Modelones, and AIMEILI gels cleanly in testing.
+Getting a 72W dual UV+LED lamp for around $25 or less should not be possible, but LKE pulls it off.
+The performance is genuinely solid -- 72W can cure many thin gel polishes quickly when the gel instructions match the lamp, and it includes three timer settings (30s, 60s, 99s).
+The lamp has worked cleanly with Beetles, Modelones, and AIMEILI gels in testing.
 Yes, the plastic housing feels lighter than a $40 lamp.
 Yes, the cord is shorter than ideal.
 But if you're just starting out with gel nails and don't want to commit $40+ to a lamp before you know how much you'll actually use it, the LKE is a smart entry point.

 Pros